ouripoupko/papers/trustless-web-of-trust.md

 1. That the identity represents an individual that is in this community (same as question 1 above)
 2. That there is no other identity within this community that represents the same individual

 The second question is hard.
 It is much harder for a human being then to a computer.
 Even with my closest friend, I can't know for sure that he doesn't have a second identity that he is holding away from me.
-A computer can do not a bad job in identify duplications within a big database of profile images, biometric information and such, though there still isn't a perfect human identifier for which the computer cannot be fooled.
+A computer can do quite a good job in identifying duplicates within a big database of profile images, biometric information and such, though there still isn't a perfect human identifier for which the computer cannot be fooled.

 The first question, on the other hand, is quite simple for a human being and quite impossible for a computer.